fengyibo/webtracemonitor/README.md

 If you find Web Trace Monitor useful and create other native Wrappers for the REST API, submit them as PULL requests.
 Good candidates would be listeners/appenders for log4net, nlog, log4j and other common logging frameworks.

-If you have any feedback or feature requests, please use the Issue list on GitHub.
+If you have any feedback, questions or ideas for enhancements, please use the GitHub issues.

 ## License